ABV: 40 %

 Emptied bottles: 0

-Nose: This is dark sherry fruitiness.
+Nose: This is sweet and dark sherry fruity.
 At first there’s a mix of vanilla and sweet liquorice together with liqueur-soaked cherries, raisins, ripe plums and just a small hint of marzipan.
 Some fresh berries come through on the edges and maybe a hint of red apples too.
 The cask influence really covers most of the distillate.
 There’s a seeweedy note on top that brings it down a few notches.
 This is not complex, just mild and sherry-driven.

 Mouth: The intro is quite flat and watery and it takes a while to get to the flavours.
 First out are vanilla and cherries, then a bitterness builds up and leads way directly to the oakiness.
 The sweet liquorice is still prominent in the mix as well as raisins.
 Some dried figs are now also detectable.
 A tiny spice note and a hint of cinnamon tries to fight the bitter oak for attention.
 It’s somewhat astringent, but it only shows after a few sips.

 Finish: A dry oak almost immediately takes front seat.
 Plums, figs and raisins are creating a baseline together with the sweet liquorice.
 There are coffee, cinnamon and brown syryp notes.
 It’s quite dry and astringent.
 There is a spicyness but it starts out on a low level and then moves on a downslope through the entire finish.
 The oak is wet, grey wooden planks.
 This is a decent dram but the nose is much better than the rest.